All book titles are available at:

 ABOUT HIDDEN SUCCESS TACTICAL...

-At Hidden Success Tactical, we offer books and instructionals to enhance your camouflage and concealment efforts, as well as some urban survival and situational awareness guides.
+At Hidden Success Tactical, I offer books and instructionals to enhance your camouflage and concealment efforts, as well as some urban survival and situational awareness guides.
 In 2007, while constructing a ghillie suit for a bison hunt, I decided to start writing my first book, Hidden Success: A Comprehensive Guide to Ghillie Suit Construction.
 I self-published the work five years later.
 I began outlining and writing a second book focusing on what makes camouflage effective.
 Appear To Vanish: Stealth Concepts for Effective Camouflage and Concealment was completed in mid-2016 and originally published in May of 2017 by the world-renowned action publisher, Paladin Press.
 I immediately started on the urbanized sequel, entitled GRAY MAN: Camouflage for Crowds, Cities, and Civil Crisis while waiting for the release of Appear To Vanish.
 My time at Paladin Press was unfortunately cut short after the editor and founder, Peder Lund, passed away suddenly in June 2017.
 As Paladin Press decided to close its doors, I decided to self-publish rather than search for a new publisher.
 One of the joys and advantages of self-publishing/print-on-demand is it allows for faster publishing releases compared with traditional publishing houses.
 This allowed me to quickly publish GRAY MAN in October 2017.
 Since then, I've released two other books, Hidden In Plain Sight and Conversational Camouflage.

 Most of my early influence and inspiration came from military snipers and war movies.
 I grew up playing Army with other neighborhood boys and learning about firearms and hunting from my father.
 My father was a police officer and detective for 27 years with the Rockford Police Department in Illinois.
 As a detective, he taught me how to really look for things that were out of place or didn't belong.
 This ability helped me find more than a handful of watchband springs and contact lenses on the high school gymnasium floor!
 My obsession with camouflage began to grow throughout my teenage years with the mixture of mischief, the growing availability of surplus camouflage clothing, and the initial migration of ghillie suits into the civilian market.